hugonugraM/recipes_app/README.md

 * How to run the test suite: rspec

-* How to run the test suite: rails s
+* How to run the application: clone the repository, "bundle install" and "rails s" ;)

 The url of the recipes is: http://localhost:3000/recipes/